June 2025

 - Allergy or sensitivity history

-- Viscosity preferences for clinical staff and patients
+- Viscosity preferences for both clinical staff and self-injecting patients

 Conclusion